KevinGutowski/FindDirtyStyles/README.md

-# FindDirtyStyles
+# Find Dirty Styles

-A Sketch plugin to easily find text layers that are out of sync with their shared styles.
+A Sketch plugin to easily find text layers that are out of sync with their shared styles (layer styles will be added soon).

 ## Installation